geoserver/geoserver/doc/en/developer/source/programming-guide/config/catalog.rst

 * coverages and feature resoures
 * styles

-The Catalog can be acquired from from GeoServer:
+The Catalog can be acquired from GeoServer:

 .. code-block:: java